 Unlock the strength-based interview question.

-‘What is your greatest strength?’
-It’s one of the most common interview questions out there, but giving a good answer can be deceptively tricky.
-Talking about our accomplishments and talents is always fun in theory, but it can also be uncomfortable because you don’t want to come across as boastful or arrogant.
+'What is your greatest strength?'
+It's one of the most common job interview questions out there, but giving a good answer can be deceptively tricky.
+Talking about our accomplishments and talents is always fun in theory, but it can also be uncomfortable because job candidates don't want to come across as boastful or arrogant.
 Before you launch into a response, here are some tips to consider to make sure your answer is stellar.

 Why a strength-based interview question?

 Asking about your greatest strength is an example of a strength-based job interview question, a type of question that focuses on what you succeed at as a professional.
 This type of question is different from competency or behavioural interview questions, which focus primarily on your soft skills.